piecioshka/boilerplate-jest-typescript/README.md

 ## Motivation

-I can't find a simple project with Jest & TypeScript integration.
+I can't find a simple project with Jest & TypeScript integration.<br/>
 So I spent some time to create that one.

 ## Unit tests